Skip to content

 Weaknesses:

-• Complexity: Decoupled head and advanced techniques can make the architecture more complex.
+• Complexity: Decoupled head and advanced techniques can make the architecture more complex to understand and modify.

 Learn more about DAMO-YOLO